Batrachochytrium salamandrivorans

 Situation in Austria

-In 2016-2017, the University of Veterinary Medicine conducted active monitoring; currently, no infestation regions are known in Austria
+The University of Veterinary Medicine carried out active monitoring in 2016-2017 and 2023; there are currently no known infestation regions in Austria

-Batrachochytrium salamandrivorans (Bsal), is a pathogenic fungus (genus: Batrachochytrium, order: Rhizophydiales, class: Chytridiomycetes) that mainly affects caudate amphibians - salamanders and newts.
+Batrachochytrium salamandrivorans (Bsal), is a pathogenic fungus (genus: Batrachochytrium, order: Rhizophydiales, class: Chytridiomycetes) that mainly affects tailed amphibians - salamanders and newts.
 In regions where the fungus has already been detected, these amphibians are considered endangered species due to mass mortality following fungal infections.
-Bsal has been detected in animals in the wild and in captivity in Germany (region: Eifel, Ruhrgebiet - Essen area, Bavaria; 2018), Belgium (2013), Spain, the Netherlands (2008, 2013) and the UK.
+Bsal has been detected in animals in the wild and in captivity in Germany (region: Eifel, Ruhr area - Essen area, Bavaria; 2018), Belgium (2013, 2024), Spain, the Netherlands (2008, 2013) and the UK.
+According to EU Regulation 2018/1629, the disease is classified as an animal disease and is therefore notifiable.

-B. salamandrivorans originates from Asia (Japan, China and Southeast Asia) and is not dangerous for the local amphibian fauna.
-In the course of evolution, the amphibians of Asia were able to adapt to the fungus.
-They show only a slight symptomatology.
-For the European caudate species, however, the fungus is new; the animals become infected, fall ill and die.
-The fungus is found in Europe in the wild and frequently in terrariums.
-Presumably, the fungus was introduced into Europe via the worldwide trade in exotic caudates and toads(Bombina microdeladigitora, Hubel's fire bellied toad).
+B. salamandrivorans originates from Asia (Japan, China and Southeast Asia) and is not dangerous for the amphibian fauna there.
+In the course of evolution, Asian amphibians have been able to adapt to the fungus.
+They show only mild symptoms.
+However, the fungus is new to European tailed amphibians; the animals become infected, fall ill and die.
+Infection of healthy animals can occur directly via contact with sick animals or indirectly via contaminated water through mobile zoospores or substrate.
+The fungus occurs in Europe in the wild and frequently in terrariums.
+The fungus was probably introduced to Europe via the global trade in exotic species of tailed amphibians and toads(Bombina microdeladigitora, Hubel's red-bellied toad).
 Exact details are not known, but trade remains the number one source of danger.

-B. salamandrivorans is closely related to B. dendrobatidis (chytrid fungus, Bd).
-Unlike the chytrid fungus, the fungus forms a thallus with germ tubes.
-It occurs clustered in the form of colony-forming thalli.
+B. salamandrivorans (Bsal, salamander eater or salamander plague) is closely related to B. dendrobatidis (Bd, chytrid fungus).
+Both belong to the class Chytridiomycetes, the order Rhizophydiales and the genus Batrachochytrium.
+In contrast to the chytrid fungus, Bsal forms a thallus with germ tubes.
+It occurs frequently in the form of colony-forming thalli.
 When mature, the thallus consists of a sporangium with germ tubes and rhizoids.
-The zoospores in the sporangium are motile and serve to spread the fungus.
-In addition, there are permanent spores that are resistant to environmental influences and can survive unfavourable environmental conditions in the soil or water over a longer period of time.
-The optimal ambient temperature for Bsal is 10-15 °C, after 5 days at 25 °C the fungus dies.
+The zoospores in the sporangium are mobile and serve to spread the fungus.
+The epidermis of healthy animals is infected by the zoospores.
+There are also permanent spores that are resistant to environmental influences and can survive unfavourable environmental conditions in the soil or water for long periods of time.
+The optimum ambient temperature for Bsal is 10-15 °C, after 5 days at 25 °C the fungus dies.

 B. salamandrivorans poses a threat to the biodiversity of the European amphibian population.
 There is no known antidote against the spread of the fungus; infected populations must be considered lost.
-The EU has commissioned experts to set up a European warning system for the spread of the pathogen.
-Some European countries carry out nationwide monitoring (e.g. the Netherlands and the Czech Republic).
-In Austria, active monitoring was carried out from 2016-2017.
-The EU recommends the establishment of passive monitoring teams working according to a harmonized protocol.
-In some European countries with already established infestation regions, even caudates are removed from the population and transferred to a conservation breeding program.
+Experts have been commissioned by the EU to set up a European warning system for the spread of the pathogen.
+Some European countries are carrying out nationwide monitoring (e.g. the Netherlands and the Czech Republic).
+In Austria, active monitoring was carried out by the University of Veterinary Medicine in 2016-2017.
+The EU recommends the establishment of passive monitoring teams that work according to a harmonised protocol.
+In some European countries with established infestation regions, tailed amphibians are even removed from the population and transferred to a conservation breeding programme.

 Symptoms

-Clinical signs in caudate toads: Only adults are affected because the cutaneous fungus attacks the keratinous components of the skin, which are still absent during the larval stage.
-Infections with Bsal in fire salamanders are usually recognized by circular, black-rimmed, superficial skin lesions as well as deep skin ulcers.
-The skin ulcers are often colonized by bacteria.
+Clinical symptoms in tailed amphibians: Only adult animals are affected, as the skin fungus attacks the keratin-containing components of the skin, which are still missing during the larval stage.
+Infections with Bsal in fire salamanders can usually be recognised by circular, black-bordered, superficial skin lesions as well as deep skin ulcers.
+The skin ulcers are often colonised by bacteria.
 The severity of the skin lesions varies depending on the amphibian species.
 In newts, a more or less long symptom-free course of the disease is possible.
-12-18 days after injection or 7 days after the first symptoms appear, death occurs in caudate amphibians after a short phase of anorexia (loss of appetite), ataxia (disturbances in movement coordination), lethargy and apathy (apathy).
+12-18 days after injection or 7 days after the first symptoms appear, death occurs in tailed amphibians after a short phase of anorexia (loss of appetite), ataxia (impaired coordination of movement), lethargy and apathy (apathy).

 Skin lesions are not always visible in the early stages of infection, but usually only shortly before death.
-Molecular biological analyses (Duplex-qPCR, EFSA 2018) must therefore often be carried out in suspected cases.
-Preferred sample material in live animals are skin swabs.
+Molecular biological analyses (duplex qPCR, EFSA 2018) must therefore often be carried out in suspected cases.
+Skin swabs are the preferred sample material for live animals.
 Mixed infections of Bsal and Bd occur.

-The ELISA technique or cultivation of the fungus often leads to inaccurate results or false negatives and is therefore not recommended as a diagnostic tool (see EFSA 2017).
+The ELISA technique or cultivation of the fungus often leads to inaccurate results or false negative results and is therefore not recommended as a diagnostic tool (see EFSA 2017).
+Testing for Bsal is currently carried out using molecular biological methods.

-In nature, Bsal infections are usually only noticed after deaths.
-In case of death, histological examination of the skin lesions can still be performed in addition to molecular biological analysis.
-While infestation with the chytrid fungus only results in hyperplasia or hyperkeratosis, fungal infections with Bsal also result in deep ulcers distributed over the body.
+In nature, Bsal infections are usually only recognised after death.
+In the event of death, a histological examination of the skin lesions can be carried out in addition to the molecular biological analysis.
+While chytrid fungal infections only result in hyperplasia or hyperkeratosis, fungal infections with Bsal also result in deep ulcers distributed over the body.
 The keratinocytes at the edges of the lesions are necrotic and contain a thallus.

 Contact